 University of Hradec Kralove, Faculty of Informatics and Management, Department of Applied Linguistics

-Conducting the set questionnaire surveys, analysing data, drafting parts of a joint article.
+Conducting the set questionnaire surveys or experiments, analysing data, drafting parts of a joint article.

-Candidate who are able to conduct a literature review in the world´s databases, such as Web of Science or Scopus, participate in performing questionnaire surveys, and possibly be able to do the statistical analysis.
+Candidate who are able to conduct a literature review in the world´s databases, such as Web of Science or Scopus, participate in performing questionnaire surveys or experiments, and possibly be able to do the statistical analysis.

 A joint publication in a Scopus, Web of Science journal, preferably with an impact factor.

 Klimova, B., & Pikhart, M. (2023).
 Cognitive gain in digital foreign language learning.
 Brain Sciences, 13(7),1074.

 Pikhart, M., Klimova, B., Ruschel, F.B.
 (2023).
 Foreign language vocabulary acquisition and retention in print text vs. digital media environments.
 Systems, 11, 30. https://doi.org/10.3390/ systems1101003

 Klimova, B., Pikhart, M., Kacetl, J. (2023).
 Ethical issues of the use of AI-driven mobile apps for education.
 Front.
 Public Health, 10, 1118116. doi: 10.3389/fpubh.2022.1118116